-For the year ended December 31, 2018, the increase in uncertain tax positions was attributable primarily to the U.S. federal orphan drug credits and research and development credits.
-In the Company's balance sheets, uncertain tax positions of \$0.6 million were offset against deferred tax assets.
+For the year ended December 31, 2019, the increase in uncertain tax positions was attributable primarily to the U.S. federal orphan drug credits and research and development credits.
+In the Company's balance sheet, uncertain tax positions of \$0.9 million were offset against deferred tax assets.

 The Company policy is to include interest and penalties related to uncertain tax penalties, if any, within the provision for taxes in the statements of operations.
-The Company did not accrue any interest or penalties for the years ended December 31, 2018 and 2017.
+The Company did not accrue any interest or penalties for the years ended December 31, 2019 and 2018.